LOADING ...

 Here's a place for you

-There's a in the corner
+There's a lady in the

 really love to sing for you

-Feel to sing along
+Feel free to sing

 But I might be wrong